 Having the ability to look at data for an entire population allows us to plan for care in new ways.
 As an example, having a registry that identifies all children with chronic persistent asthma in a given population provides the opportunity to plan, deliver, and evaluate their annual influenza vaccinations in a systematic and timely way.

-There are increasing pressures on pediatric providers trying to provide excellent care given the constantly evolving healthcare marketplace.
 For decades, the foundation of pediatric practice has been the family centered medical home.
 Pediatric providers create a partnership between the child and their family to provide access, coordination and integration of all the important community services needed to support the growth and development of our patients.
 There are growing challenges to the pediatric provider with emerging accountable care organizations, retail-based clinics and increasing fragmentation of the medical neighborhood.
 Concurrently, innovation in value-based payment models has primarily focused on adults with little emphasis on the needs of children.
-The mission of Fortify Children’s Health prioritizes the special needs of children and supports the pediatric providers that create the pediatric medical home to coordinate high quality care.
+For those reasons, the Children’s Hospital of The King’s Daughters and UVA Health launched Fortify Children’s Health as an independent legal entity in July 2018 with the intent of prioritizing the needs of children and supporting the pediatric providers that create the pediatric medical home to coordinate high quality care.

 While there are examples of pediatric collaborations in other parts of the country, we are not aware of a pediatric collaboration whose specific purpose, scope, and composition is exactly the same as this one.
 Other examples include Nationwide Children’s Partners for Kids, the Phoenix Children’s Care Network, and the Arkansas Children’s Care Network.